State-domain Change Point Detection for Nonlinear Time Series Regression: Additional proofs

 For the first term, we first approximate $\epsilon_k^2$ by $\{\EE[\epsilon_k^2\mid \xi_{k,k-m}]\}$ where $m=\lfloor n^{\tau}\rfloor$ with $\tau>0$ small enough.
 Using the same argument as in \cref{proof_thm_main}, we have

-{where we choose $m=c\log n$ with $c=\frac{-1}{2\rho}$.
+{where we choose $m=c\log n$ with $c>-\frac{1}{2\log(\rho)}$.
 We then divide $1,\dots,m$ into $\lfloor n/m\rfloor+1$ blocks indexed by $1,\cdots, \lfloor n/m\rfloor+1$.
-Then it's clear that the sum of blocks with odd indices is independent with the sum of blocks with even indices.} Following the same argument as the proof of \cite[Theorem 2.5]{Liu2010a} {for each subsequences of the blocks}, {and use an union bound,} we can get
+Then it's clear that the sum of blocks with odd indices is independent with the sum of blocks with even indices.} Following the same argument as the proof of \citep[Theorem 2.5]{Liu2010a} {for each subsequence of the blocks}, {and use a union bound,} we can get

 For the second term, we first approximate $\{\epsilon_k\}$ using $\{\epsilon_k'\}$, where $\epsilon_k':=\EE[\epsilon_k\mid \xi_{k,k-m}]-\EE[\epsilon_k\mid \xi_{k-1,k-m}]$.
 Then following the same argument as in \cref{proof_thm_main} we have